g2384/Life-In-The-UK/Facts.md

 # Minimum Age

 ## 16

 - to participate in the National Lottery.
 - people can drink wine or beer with a meal in a hotel or restaurant (including eating areas in pubs) as long as they are with someone over 18.
 - to ride a moped, and there are other age requirements and special tests for driving large vehicles.
+- have a National Insurance number.

+## 17

+-  to drive a car or motor cycle

 ## 18

 - to buy alcohol in a pub or night club.
 But people under this age may be allowed in some pubs with an adult.
 (It is a criminal offence to sell alcohol to anyone who is under 18 or to buy alcohol for people who are under the age of 18.)
 - It is illegal and a criminal offence to sell tobacco products (for example, cigarettes, cigars, roll-up tobacco) to anyone under the age of 18.
 - to go into betting shops or gambling clubs.